lkujaw/ast/README.md

 ## The Korn Shell (KSH)

-If you are only looking for the Korn Shell from the AST toolkit, please consider using the [ksh93 fork maintained by Martijn Dekker][3] instead.
+If you are only looking for the Korn Shell from the AST toolkit, please consider using the [ksh93 fork][5] maintained by Martijn Dekker instead.
 Unfortunately, I (@lkujaw) cannot devote the time that the AST (including the Korn Shell) deserves.